What Are Berries?

-The recommended serving size of most berries is ½ cup.
+The recommended serving size of most berries is half a cup.
 That's the same whether you're eating smaller berries like blueberries or larger ones like strawberries.

 How to Prepare Berries

-Berries are delicious fresh or cooked into some of your favorite recipes.
-You may lose a slight amount of vitamin C if you cook berries, but the effect is minimal.
+Berries are delicious whether fresh or baked into some of your favorite recipes.
+You may lose a slight amount of vitamin C if you cook them, but the effect is minimal.

-Here are some ways you can get more berries in your diet:
+Here are some easy ways you can get more berries in your diet:

-- Sprinkle berries over your oatmeal or cereal in the morning.
+- Add berries to your oatmeal, yogurt, pancakes, or cereal in the morning.